 Dolphin spotting is a favourite activity and in the warmer shoulder season, snorkelling and scuba diving are popular, albeit the better diving is on the eastern coast of the peninsula.

-You will want an early start to fit in a full day of fun, and taking an organised day tour they will help you with the Omani visas and border crossing process.
-It is possible to hire a car and do it all alone, but first-timers will no doubt appreciate a guide to take you through Al Darah border crossing point and the formalities involved.
+You will want an early start to fit in a full day of fun, and taking an organised day tour, they will help you with the Omani visas and border crossing process.
+It is possible to hire a car and do it all alone, but first-timers will no doubt appreciate a guide to take you through the Al Darah border crossing point and the formalities involved.

-- Try this full-day tour from Dubai to Musandam
+Recommended Day Tours from Dubai to Musandam

 Your drive to Musandam will also take you on a scenic tour through five of the seven Emirates!
-You can see the changing landscapes as you exit the big cities and many interesting stops along the way such as Al Rams and Dhayah Fort on the way through Ras al Khaimah (more on RAK below!)
+You can see the changing landscapes as you exit the big cities and many interesting stops along the way, such as Al Rams and Dhayah Fort on the way through Ras al Khaimah (more on RAK below!)

 If you do not want the formality of crossing the border, it’s also possible to take a dhow cruise to a different part of the Musandam coast, coming via Fujairah and the east coast of the UAE to an area known as Dibba.

 Dubai to Al Ain distance: approximately 130km / 1 hour 30 mins

-Sitting to the south-west of Dubai, you will find the Oasis City of Al Ain.
-With deep historic roots believed to date back to the neolithic period, this is our top pick day trip for history lovers.
+Sitting to the southwest of Dubai, you will find the Oasis City of Al Ain.
+With deep historic roots believed to date back to the neolithic period, this is our top-pick day trip for history lovers.
 You will find the UAE’s only UNESCO World Heritage sites scattered in several locations across the city – a full guide to these sites can be found here.

-You can make the trip in approximately 1.5 hours from Dubai, but if you plan a trip up the winding road to the top of Jebel Hafeet, add another 40 minutes – you will be rewarded with spectacular views over Al Ain and neighbouring Oman.
+You can make the trip to the historic centre in approximately 1.5 hours from Dubai.
+However, if you plan a trip up the winding road to the top of Jebel Hafeet, add another 40 minutes.
+You will be rewarded with spectacular views over Al Ain and neighbouring Oman.